-- ED589

-- ED454
+- ED589 - ED454

-- Plus any other classes deemed necessary to complete the entrance to Butler University as decided by the faculty panel.
+Plus any other classes deemed necessary to complete the entrance to Butler University as decided by the faculty panel.

-See full information on non-degree-seeking graduate admission for this program on page XX.
+See full information on non-degree-seeking graduate admission for this program in the Admission section of this document.